open-policy-agent/opa/v1/test/compilecases/README.md

 ## What this corpus does not carry yet

-Query compilation, and the transformation tests that assert a mid-pipeline form rather than a compiled one.
-Those still live in `v1/ast/compile_test.go`.
+Query compilation.
+Those cases still live in `v1/ast/compile_test.go`.

 The generator lives in `build/generate-compiler-cases`, alongside `build/generate-parser-cases` and `build/generate-extended-cases`, which do the